If you find yourself arguing about the same things over and over again you’re probably not focused on what you really need to be talking about.

 So Frank was relieved that his choice to play golf on the weekends was not the source of Katie’s upset.
 It was only the trigger.

-3. Make a Behavior Change Request that will bring healing
+3. Make a request that will bring healing

-As Frank was able to empathize with Katie’s fear of abandonment, I encouraged Katie to make a “Behavior Change Request”.
+As Frank was able to empathize with Katie’s fear of abandonment, I encouraged Katie to make what we call a “Behavior Change Request”.
 Something that Frank could do that would be helpful to her in this frustration she experiences.

 If our defenses are in place, a change request, even if granted, will NOT have the same powerful healing effect.